 - Ljosland (+/- 2727 km).
 Ljosland Fjellstove is open all year for accomodation and they sell some small food items

 - Eiken (+/- 2807km), Coop

 About 100km from Ljosland

 Rest of the route is on or close to roads with shops in Birkeland and Spangereid.

-It is possible to send resupply and gear packages to several shops and hotels that keep poste restante along the way.
-Some of the hotels require that you spend the night if they will keep your package – check and make an agreement on this before sending anything over.
+It is possible to send resupply and gear packages to several hotels and guest houses as well.
+Some of them require that you spend the night if they will keep your package – check and make an agreement on this before sending anything over.